Andnog/andrei.github.io/content/project/News/index.md

 - **Cloud Pub/Sub**: Manages messaging between services, ensuring that extracted data flows smoothly through each stage.
 - **Cloud Storage**: Stores the raw HTML content for historical and backup purposes.
 - **BigQuery**: Acts as the structured data warehouse for processed news data.
-- **Data Studio**: Creates an interactive dashboard for visualizing analysis results.
+- **Looker **: Creates an interactive dashboard for visualizing analysis results.
 - **Google Kubernetes Engine (GKE)**: Runs NLP models for entity recognition and text analysis.
   - **Docker**:  Used to containerize the application, ensuring consistency and portability.
 - **Cloud Run**: Deploys serverless containers for additional NLP tasks.